dieselfox1/fincommerce/docs/extensions/best-practices-extensions/compatibility.md

 ## Compatibility importance

-Compatibility ensures that your extension works as expected across different environments, including various versions of WordPress and FinCommerce, as well as with other plugins and themes.
+Compatibility ensures that your extension works as expected across different environments, including various versions of finpress and FinCommerce, as well as with other plugins and themes.
 Ensuring compatibility is crucial for:

 - **User experience**: Preventing conflicts that can lead to functionality issues or site downtime.
 - **Adoption and retention**: Users are more likely to install and keep updates if they're assured of compatibility.